 Berlin is a super rewarding city to visit.
-It is not only a huge cultural capital in Europe (Brandenburg Gate, remnants of the Berlin Wall, the Reichstag, Museum Island to name a few!), but it also has an exciting nightlife, particularly the gay scene of Berlin.
+It is not only a huge cultural capital in Europe (Brandenburg Gate, remnants of the Berlin Wall, the Reichstag, and Museum Island to name a few!), but it also has exciting nightlife, particularly the gay scene of Berlin.

 We particularly love visiting Berlin in March when there are many events taking place, particularly ITB – one of the largest travel expos in the world.
 ITB usually takes place over a 1-week period, which also includes some of the best parties and trade shows.

 The MaerzMusik Festival of Time is another event to look out for in March.
 It takes place over 10 days in March during which time is celebrated through contemporary music by exploring the nature of time in life, art, and in theory.

 The Spring Light Festival in early March is another not-to-miss event in Berlin.
 This is one of the most famous light festivals in the world, when all the main sights are lit up at night, over 10 days, with some pretty stunning and impressive light displays.

 Oh, and the part about the exciting nightlife scene we mentioned at the start?

 Well, in March it truly comes alive more than ever for St. Patrick’s Day when Berliners unite with Irishmen to celebrate this famous Irish National Holiday in the many Irish pubs all over the city.

 Average temperatures and precipitation: highs of 55F (13C) and lows of 40F (4C); 5 days of precipitation